jgoldfar/jgoldfar.github.io/content/blog/0521-working-with-me.md

 > What do you love to do, and what are you good at?
 What can you help others with?
 > What are your blind spots?
 What are you working on?
 What can others help you with?

+It can be difficult for me to characterize my strengths.
-I enjoy contributing across the entire systems development life cycle [(SDLC)](https://en.wikipedia.org/wiki/Systems_development_life_cycle) - as a creative contributor, I am interested in managing the investment of effort to deliver a valuable work product at the right time.
-My past engagements have included:
+I enjoy contributing across the entire systems development life cycle [(SDLC)](https://en.wikipedia.org/wiki/Systems_development_life_cycle) - as a creative contributor, I am interested in engaging directly and managing effort investment to deliver a valuable work product at the right time.
-    - Proposal and Project Initiation
-    - Project Scoping
-    - Requirement and Business Analysis
-    - Design and Delivery Planning
-    - Development
-    - Integration and Testing
-    - Implementation and Production Deployment
-    - Maintenance, Operations, and Support
-    - Disposition and Cut-over

 As I gain experience in different contexts, I am constantly fascinated by the unknowns presented by others' expertise and understanding, motivating me to dedicate myself to continuous growth and improvement.
 If you think I need a better balance or focus, [I'd love to hear about it!](mailto:jgoldfar@gmail.com)